neuropoly/intranet.neuro.polymtl.ca/practical-information/purchasing-weekly-lunch.md

 ## Announce

 24 hours before, go onto [#general](https://app.slack.com/client/T034UD4QN/C034UD4QW) and announce where you will order from.
-Usually we pick two or three dishes, including at least one meat and at least one vegetarian option, from the menu, and add some emojis to let people vote on what they would like.
+Usually we pick two or three dishes from the menu, including at least one meat and at least one vegetarian option.
+Add emojis to your announcement to let people vote on what they would like.

 For example: